 Am I trying to be right, to control, or to connect?

-If I have the goal to control others or the situation, it ultimately leads to a power struggle.
 No one likes to be dominated and told what they have to, need to, or should do.
-This disempowering form of communication is a sure-fire way to elicit a strong defense mechanism in others.
-The only thing I truly have control of is my thoughts, words, and actions.
-How can I empower myself, my husband, and my son in this moment?
+This disempowering form of communication is a sure-fire way to elicit a strong defense mechanism in others --- aka to end in a power struggle.

-I got low - below my son’s eye level - to communicate to him that he was safe, and I drew him in close.
+Instead of yelling, I got down low - below my son’s eye level, so he felt safe - and I drew him in close.
 He cried in my arms until his sobs turned to sniffles.
 Then, I said, “You seem upset.
 You really wanted to lock daddy outside.”

 My son nodded.
 My husband stayed quiet.

-While I didn’t agree with my son’s behavior (and we would address that eventually), I listened and accepted his feelings.
+While I didn’t agree with my son’s behavior (and we would address that eventually), I could still accept how my son was feelings.

-My son began to open up to myself and my husband, who was now kneeling beside us.
-My husband embraced my son, and I watched my boys cradle one another, standing in their power and vulnerability all at once … hearing and understanding one another as they shared their feelings.
+My husband knelt down to hug my son, and I watched my boys cradle one another, standing in their power and their vulnerability all at once … wanting to connect with each other more than to be right.

-As parents, we may not agree with the behavior we are seeing, but we can always validate the emotion behind it.
-And when we lead with connection, this empathetic movement is possible.
+My biggest take away from all of this is that, as parents, we may not agree with the behavior we are seeing, but we can always validate the emotion behind it.

-That moment of connection gave us a platform to set a family agreement about locking people out of the house, to make amends, and to move on with our day feeling closer together, instead of further apart.
+This calm moment gave us the chance to set a new family agreement to not lock people out of the house, and then we moved on with our day feeling closer, instead of further apart.